A Comprehensive Guide on How to Make Money with Google Adsense

 Instead of showing the entire content on a single page, you will only show bits and pieces of your content.
 Users can move on to the next section by going to the next page.

 The tactic positively impacts your ad performance as explained in this post at AdNgin.
+And yes, that's spelled right.

 The best reason why you should paginate your content, especially on mobile, is its ability to help increase ad impressions.
 Every time users click to the next page, the server will fetch the ad to the page again.
 For example, if you paginate your 1,000-word article into two pages, just like Forbes does, then you can double your impressions as opposed to showing the entire content on a page.